-Deals can be introduced by the wider Foresight team.
-Foresight has £6.5bn of AUM.
-The advisers say that they have built up good working relationships with project developers.
+The advisers have built up good working relationships with project developers.
 Some opportunities are brought to the adviser for appraisal by specialist consultancy firms operating in the area.
 Deals may also be introduced by the wider Foresight team.

 Prices are negotiated at arms-length and reflect the advisers' assessment of the potential risks and rewards from each project.
 This includes a review of the project's capital structure.